 A song about the speed life is whizzing past!!

-This tune is an improvisation based on a traditional Kora tune featuring Moriba Kuyarteh on Kora and Chandra Moon on flute.
-It was recorded in February in Gambia.
+I thought you might be interested in this - It's an improvisation based on a traditional Kora tune featuring Moriba Kuyarteh on Kora and Chandra Moon on flute.
+It was recorded in February 2016 in Gambia.

 6/11/2016 12:21:23 PM